bossanova808/CraftAnsible/README.md

 Under there, you will find in each a `tasks` folder with generally just a file called `main.yaml` - these are pretty much human readable task lists.
 Just read through each one in order to see what will happen.

+### How to set up for your server

-There may also be a `files` folder that contains e.g. configuration or credential files that are copied across as part of that role.
+In the `files` folder you will find configuration & credential files that are copied across as part of that role....you need to change the various `whatever` in there to suit your needs/environment.
+(Indeed, you should `grep` this whole repo for `whatever` and change any you find to a sensible value!)

-(Obviously, missing from this repository are _actual_ credential files.
+(Obviously, missing from this repository are _actual_ credentials.
 You'll need to add your own.
-Don't worry, when you're trying this out ansible will give you excellent error messages so you can just add these as you go).
+Don't worry, when you're trying this out ansible will give you excellent error messages so you can, if you like, just add these as you go).

 ## VPS SERVER SETUP